tomcl/HowToUseGitTJWC/README.md

 Git local files can optionally include a visible text file `./.gitignore`.
 This specifies what files extensions are excluded from Git.
 Directories and subdirectories can also be excluded.
 A programming project will often use a (large) `.gitignore` tuned to the specific platform and language used so that only relevant source files, and not loader and compiler generated binaries, are recorded in Git.
 This is important when binay sizes are large, and good practice anyway.
 See the [git documentation](https://git-scm.com/docs/gitignore) or add a `.gitignore` from a skeleton project.

 WARNING.
-The correct .gitignore for a long-running project is essential, since otherwise multiple copies of binaries will end up taking up a lot of storage.
-This can be retrofitted with care, and historic references to binaries deleted retrospectively, but that is a big proceeding and one that will need cooperation of all dveelopers using the repository.
+The correct .gitignore for a long-running project is important, since otherwise multiple copies of binaries will end up taking up a lot of storage.